puneet-kundliya/IPL-project/README.md

 # IPL-project

-### Code a Java program that will transform the raw csv data into a data structure into a Dictionary format.
+### Java program that will transform the raw csv data into a data structure into a Dictionary format.

 1. Number of matches played per year of all the years in IPL.